 SSCAFCA is dedicated to educating students, adults and the Southern Sandoval County community as a whole on the issues of flood control and watershed management.

+Since 2010, SSCAFCA has provided RiverXchange curriculum within its jurisdiction.
+RiverXchange integrates water resource topics with computer technology, student writing, and a hands on curriculum to meet specific measurable outcomes.
 The SSCAFCA sponsored fifth graders are partnered with “high tech pen pals” in another part of the U.S. or world.
-The students share with their pen pals throughout the school year things they are learning related to their local river.
+The students share with their pen pals throughout the school year about what they are learning related to their local river.

 SSCAFCA is helping to prevent stormwater pollution to keep the Rio Grand!
 Visit the Mid Rio Grande Stormwater Quality Team website to learn more: http://www.keeptheriogrand.org